quixoticmonk/prompts/terraform/tests.md

 ### MUST Requirements
 - **MUST run `terraform init` before executing any tests to download required providers**
 - **MUST use the `terraform` tool to execute `terraform test` command to validate all created tests**
+- **MUST check Terraform version and enable parallel execution for version 1.12+ when run blocks are independent**
 - **MUST fix any test failures and re-run `terraform test` until all tests pass**
 - **MUST provide the test execution output as proof of successful test validation**
 - **MUST start with plan-based tests only unless user specifically requests apply tests**